Tulsibhandari/Red-Sauce-Pasta/recipe.md

 **Step 7**
 Transfer into a serving bowl and serve hot garnished with crushed red chillies and basil leaves.

 And my favourite dish is all ready.
-Want to taste it,try it at home,trust me its too simple and to delicious *Enjoy*
+Want to taste it,try it at home,trust me its too simple and too delicious *Enjoy*